 Mercantile Rowing Club (VIC)

-Above: Jess far left as a member of the Olympic Eight in 2016 at Rio
+Above: Olympic Champion Jess second from right as a member of the Olympic Four in 2021

 It is not often that we get to meet a champion in two sports and one who is showing all the attributes of a person who will also be a champion in other aspects of her life.
 Your correspondent had this privilege interviewing Jess Morrison.

 Jess’ original sport of choice was swimming.
 For some 12 years she was a member, and a leading freestyle swimmer, of the Melbourne Vicentre Swimming Club.
 Indicators of her prowess were gold in 2011 at the World University Games in the 4 x 100 metre freestyle, bronze medals in the 100 metre freestyle at the World Cups in Berlin and Stockholm in 2012, and she is in Australia’s top 10 ever 200 metre freestyle swimmers.

 Sadly she missed out on 2012 Olympic Games but was strong and determined enough to try for Rio and settled into the AIS in 2012 for the Olympiad.

 Disaster struck in May 2013 with a shoulder reconstruction.
 Her swimming career was over, as was her AIS scholarship and her childhood dreams of winning medals at the Olympic Games.
 This would have destroyed the hopes and aspirations of most people, not so Jess Morrison.
 After recovering from her surgery, Lyall McCarthy and fellow sport swapper, Kim Brennan, invited her to try out rowing.
 She spent October to December 2013 at the AIS mastering our sport.